Frequently Asked Questions

 Q. What if I don't like art?

 Good news for you, there is no expectation for clients to make artwork in sessions!
-I am licensed to practice both art therapy and talk-based psychotherapy as a creative arts therapist.
+Art therapists are licensed to practice both art therapy and talk-based psychotherapy as a creative arts therapist.
 This means that the dynamics of utilizing art-making and talk therapy can be formed around the client's comforts of treatment.
-I approach treatment with great flexibility as I understand that every client's therapy needs vary.
+I approach treatment with great flexibility as we understand that every client's therapy needs vary.

 Q: Do you accept insurance?